Curious about dynamic search ads?

 Do note that dynamic ads are meant to be used as a complement to your existing ads, not as a completely new campaign.

-One of the big differentiators between dynamic search ads and traditional ads is in the headline.
+One of the big differentiators between DSAs and traditional ads is in the headline.

 Using them, you don’t get to create the headline.